Applications Open: To be confirmed

 There are also various types of financial aid available to students who need financial assistance.
 Please click here for more details.

-Students pursuing the full-time Major-Minor programmes are required to complete 200 credit units (cu), which include:
+Students are required to complete 200 credit units (cu), which include:

 In addition, students are also required to complete a 24-week work attachment, an overseas experience and a community engagement.